hexiro/herokron/README.md

 ## 💾 Setup

-Supply all the keys you have, there is no limit.
+Load all the keys you have, there is no limit.
 ```console
 $ Herokron --add-key {key}
 $ Herokron --set-webhook {discord_webhook}